Skip to main content

 SKIP TO COURSE REQUIREMENTS

 The Bachelor of Applied Science in Early Childhood Studies from the Psychology Department consists of 120 semester credits.
-At least 30 semester credits must be completed at Metropolitan State University and at least 40 credits must be at the upper division (300-level or above).
+At least 30 semester credits must be completed at Metro State University and at least 40 credits must be at the upper division (300-level or above).
 Credits may overlap to satisfy more than one requirement.
 The baccalaureate and program degree requirements include:

 • 40 general education credits, defined by the Minnesota Transfer Curriculum 10 Goal Areas;